rudravaram85/TallyVoucherCreation/README.md

                     https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en

             It is imperative that you do this, because the api will work, but we cannot get the response into the app.thankss!!

+         Go to the app folder, open cmd from address bar, and type command : node scripts/web-server.js